-The Supply Chain AI Lab (SCAI-Lab), studies emerging artificial intelligence technology, and nature-inspired and agent-based computing techniques to develop novel tools and methods for understanding and handling emergent outcomes in industrial systems.
+The Supply Chain AI Lab (SCAI-Lab), studies complexity science, emerging artificial intelligence technology, and nature-inspired and agent-based computing techniques to develop novel tools and methods for understanding and handling emergent outcomes in industrial systems.

 We create methods to discover hidden patterns in data that yield useful insights for improving supply chain operations.
-These insights can be used to forecast deliveries, disruptions, find out hidden information, predict quality of goods and even estimate the best price for procurement negotiations.
+These insights can be used to forecast deliveries, disruptions, find out hidden information, estimate risks, predict quality of goods and even estimate the best price for procurement negotiations.
 Once the system state has been predicted, then autonomous algorithms can control daily low-level operations to nudge supply chain systems to a more desired state.
-Current activities include:
+Some of our current activities include: